connectordb/connectordb.io/_docs/pipescript/tutorial/pipeline.md

 ## Pipeline

-In the [last tutorial](./basics.html), the basic element of PipeScript was introduced.
+In the <a href="basics.html">last tutorial</a>, the basic element of PipeScript was introduced.
 The Transform.

 To reiterate in more detail, a Transform can be: